Make an Appointment: [email protected] | (503) 512-9738

 Why don’t you take insurance?

 I operate as a private-pay practice.
-This structure allows therapy to remain more direct and focused on what brings you in, rather than external administrative requirements.
+This allows therapy to stay focused on the work you’re focused on rather than insurance requirements or external limitations.

 Do you offer any reduced-fee slots?

 A small number of reduced-fee sessions are available.
-This structure allows me to keep the practice sustainable while still making space for some flexibility.
+These are limited and typically fill quickly.
+This helps keep the practice sustainable while allowing for some flexibility in access.

 What if I don’t fall within one of your focus areas?
 Can I still book a session?

 Yes.
-My areas of focus reflect my primary training and experience, but I also work with people who may not fit neatly into those categories.
+My areas of focus reflect my primary training and experience, but I also work with people outside those categories when there is a good fit.

 I heard that you offer reflective writing groups for women that are not therapy.
 Can I find out more about that?